Understanding secure tokens and volume ownership on macOS

 On Mac computers with Apple silicon processors (computers manufactured after 2021), users with a secure token are considered volume owners.
 Being a volume owner allows a user to authorize software updates, change start up security policies, and perform other high-level computer commands.

-In some instances, a Colby user will not be granted a secure token and thus volume ownership.
+In some instances, a Colby user will not be granted a secure token and thus given volume ownership.
 The most common hurdle this prevents is not being able to perform Apple macOS updates successfully.